kateic/PRF_Experiment_Checkers_MRI_FLvsST/README.md

 This was done to accommodate for later experiments that include an MRI and MEG session that presents the stimulus at the same degrees of visual angle.
 This can be turned off by setting the Single monitor mode to True in the settings file.

+Requirements: psychopy and exptools2

+**Usage**

+Create setting files named expsettings_*Task*.yml within the Experiment folder.
+Change *Task* to your actual task name.
+Run the following line from within the Experient folder.

+- python main.py sub-*xxx* ses-*x* task-*NameTask* run-*x*

+Subject SHOULD be specified according the the BIDS convention (sub-001, sub-002 and so on), Task MUST match one of the settings files in the Experiment folder, and Run SHOULD be an integer.

 **Settings file**